If you’ve recently been in the market for a home cinema amplifier around £500/$600, it’s likely you’ve heard of the Sony STR-DN1080.

 And let’s not forget multi-room: you can connect the amp to other compatible Sony products using the Music Center app (formerly SongPal) to stream music around the house.

-After a gap year Sony has come back fighting, with all the specs boxes duly ticked this time.
-The addition of Dolby Atmos – as well as other cutting-edge features – makes the STR-DN1080 a complete AVR package for £550.
+After a gap year Sony came back fighting, with all the specs boxes duly ticked this time.
+The addition of Dolby Atmos – as well as other cutting-edge features – makes the STR-DN1080 a complete AVR package for a now eye-wateringly low price of £429.

 See all our Sony reviews